Skip to main content Skip to footer

 But working within the confines of a traditional workflow isn’t always going to be the best option.

-For new projects, like creating a new product targeting a new vertical, the Scrum framework is perfect.
+For new and complex projects, like creating a new product targeting a new vertical, the Scrum framework is perfect.

 A good place to start is to find a logical product owner.
 They could be a key customer or someone who has a deep understanding of your customers.